bbauska/JS-Intermediate-JS/README.md

   .finally( () => console.log('complete') );
 </pre>

-Personally, I find promise chains a little difficult to read.
-Fortunately, we can use await to call any function which returns a promise.
-This must occur inside an async function, but we can capture errors using a standard try...catch block.
+<p>Personally, I find promise chains a little difficult to read.
+Fortunately, we can use
+await to call any function which returns a promise.
+This must occur inside an async function, but we can capture errors using a standard try...catch block.</p>

-The following (immediately invoked) async function is functionally identical to the promise chain above:
+<p>The following (immediately invoked) async function is functionally identical to the
+promise chain above:</p>

 <pre>
 (async () => {